julelang/manual/src/std/net.md

 for empty addresses and try for IPv4 if possible.
 If address is IPv4 or IPv6 which is converted to IPv4 successfully, will use Udp4, otherwise IPv6 and Udp6 preferred.
 ```
-It will forward any exceptional from network connectors\.
+It will forward any error from network connectors\.

 ## DialTimeout
 ```jule